 Caring for Your Cauliflower Plant

 - Fertilize your cauliflower plant once every 4 weeks with a balanced water-soluble fertilizer.
+The soil should be rich in organic matter.

 - Never allow the soil the dry out – keep it consistently moist.